 Pursuant to the provisions of Section 204 of the Companies Act 2013and The Companies

 (Appointment and Remuneration of Managerial Personnel) Rules 2014 theCompany has appointed Mr. R Sridharan of Messrs.
 R. Sridharan

 & Associates a firm of Company Secretaries in Practice toundertake the Secretarial Audit of the Company.
 The Report of the Secretarial Audit Reportis annexed herewith and forms part of this Report as Annexure-F.

 The Company has ensured compliance of the Secretarial Standards issuedby the Institute of Company Secretaries of India during the period under review.Accordingly no qualifications or observations or other remarks have been made by theSecretarial Auditor in his said Report.

 26. Annual Return

-Extract of the Annual Return of the Company is annexed and forms part of the Report asAnnexure-H. The same is also available on the website of the Company at the followinglink http://www.tiindia.com/investors/750
+A copy of the Annual Return of the Company is placed on the website ofthe Company and the same is available on the following link http://www.tiindia.com.

 27. Key Managerial Personnel

 Mr. Vellayan Subbiah Managing Director Mr. K R SrinivasanPresident & Whole Time Director Mr. K Mahendra Kumar Chief Financial Officer and Mr.S Suresh Company Secretary are the Key Managerial Personnel (KMPs) of the Company as perSection 203 of the Companies Act 2013.